Sélectionne les dates de voyage pour voir les prix

 You will be situated within the intern camp located next to the Sharklife Ocean Center.

-Eight rooms are small yet secure and private, these eight rooms share four bathrooms.
+Nine rooms are small yet secure and private, these nine rooms share four bathrooms.

 One room is en-suite.